Bernard J. Duroc-Danner

-John D. Gass served as Vice President of Chevron Corporation and President of Chevron Gas and Midstream, a position he held from 2003 until his retirement in 2012.
+Mr. Gass is a retired Vice President of Chevron Corporation and President of Chevron Gas and Midstream, a position he held from 2003 until his retirement in 2012.
 Mr. Gass joined Chevron in 1974 and over the next 38 years held positions of increasing responsibility both domestically and abroad, in engineering, operations and executive management.
 Mr. Gass has been a director of Southwestern Energy Company since November 2012.
+He became a director of Suncor Energy Inc. in February 2014.
 Mr. Gass received a bachelor’s degree in civil engineering from Vanderbilt University and a master’s degree in civil engineering from Tulane University.
 He serves on the Board of Visitors for the Vanderbilt School of Engineering and is on the advisory board for the Vanderbilt Eye Institute.
 He is a member of the American Society of Civil Engineers and the Society of Petroleum Engineers.
-The Board has concluded that Mr. Gass should be elected because his experience in the international exploration and production industry, including executive leadership experience, will be a valuable asset to our Board in its strategic planning and decision making processes.
+Mr. Gass serves as a member of our Board’s Compensation Committee and Health, Safety and Environment Committee.

-Francis S. Kalman serves as a senior advisor to a private investment subsidiary of Tudor, Pickering, Holt & Co., LLC that specializes in direct investments in upstream, midstream and oilfield service companies.
+Mr. Kalman serves as a senior advisor to a private investment subsidiary of Tudor, Pickering, Holt & Co., LLC that specializes in direct investments in upstream, midstream and oilfield service companies.
 Mr. Kalman served as Executive Vice President of McDermott International, Inc. from 2002 until his retirement in 2008 and as Chief Financial Officer from 2002 until 2007.
 From 2000 to 2002, he was Senior Vice President and Chief Financial Officer of Chemical Logistics Corporation, from 1999 to 2000, he was a principal of Pinnacle Equity Partners, LLC, from 1998 to 1999, he was Executive Vice President and Chief Financial Officer of Chemical Logistics Corporation and from 1996 to 1997, he was Senior Vice President and Chief Financial Officer of Keystone International, Inc. Mr. Kalman started his career as a Certified Public Accountant with PriceWaterhouse & Co.
 In addition to the above, he has served in various financial capacities with Atlantic Richfield Company (1975 to 1982), United Gas Pipeline (1982 to 1991) and American Ref-Fuel (1991 to 1996).
 Mr. Kalman has a B.S. in Accounting from Long Island University.
-In addition to his directorships on the boards of Ensco plc and Kraton Performance Polymers, Inc., during the past five years, Mr. Kalman also served on the board of Pride International, Inc. The Board has concluded that Mr. Kalman should be elected because he has extensive experience in accounting and financial reporting and his executive leadership and strategic planning experience in the international energy service industry.
+In addition to his directorships on the boards of Ensco plc, Kraton Performance Polymers, Inc. and CHC Group Ltd., during the past five years, Mr. Kalman also served on the board of Pride International, Inc., which merged into Ensco plc.
+Mr. Kalman serves as Vice Chairman of our Board’s Audit Committee.

-Guillermo Ortiz served as Governor of the Bank of Mexico from 1998 until 2009, and as Chairman of the Board of the Bank for International Settlements (BIS) in 2009.
+Dr. Ortiz is Chairman of Banorte, the third largest bank in Mexico and served as Governor of the Bank of Mexico from 1998 until 2009, and as Chairman of the Board of the Bank for International Settlements (BIS) in 2009.
 He previously served as Secretary of Finance and Public Credit in Mexico, from 1994 to 1998.
-He was also Executive Director at the International Monetary Fund.
+Dr. Ortiz was also Executive Director at the International Monetary Fund and is a director of several international non-profit organizations.
+Dr. Ortiz serves on the boards of Grupo Aeroportuario del Sureste S.A.B. de C.V., Grupo Comercial Chedraui S.A.B. de C.V., Mexichem S.A.B. de C.V., Vitro S.A.B. de C.V.
 Dr. Ortiz holds a B.A. in Economics from the National Autonomous University of Mexico and both a M.Sc. and a Ph.D. in Economics from Stanford University.
-Dr. Ortiz is a director of several international non-profit organizations and also is a director of MEXICHEM (a Mexican based international petrochemical company) and ASUR (an airport holding company also based in Mexico).
-The Board has concluded that Dr. Ortiz should be elected to the Board of Directors because he will bring to the Board extensive finance experience, particularly relating to global economic matters and multinational financing.
+Dr. Ortiz serves as a member of our Board’s Audit and Compensation Committees.

-Sir Emyr Jones Parry has been the President of the University of Aberystwyth, located in Wales, since 2008, Chairman of the All Wales Convention, a body established by the Welsh Assembly Government to review Wales’s constitutional arrangements, since 2007, Chairman of the Advisory Council of the Open University Business School since 2008, Chairman of Redress, a human rights organization, and Chairman of the Corporate and Social Responsibility External Advisory Group of First Group plc, a transport operator, since 2008.
+Sir Emyr has been the President of the University of Aberystwyth, located in Wales, since 2008, Chairman of the All Wales Convention, a body established by the Welsh Assembly Government to review Wales’s constitutional arrangements, since 2007, Chairman of Redress, a human rights organization, and Chairman of the Corporate and Social Responsibility External Advisory Group of First Group plc, a transport operator, since 2008.
 Sir Emyr previously held numerous diplomatic positions, including UK Permanent Representative to the UN from 2003 to 2007 and UK Ambassador to NATO from 2001 to 2003, after specializing in European Union affairs including energy policy.
 Sir Emyr received a B.S. in Theoretical Physics from the University of Cardiff and a Ph.D. in Polymer Physics from the University of Cambridge.
-The Board has concluded that Sir Emyr should be elected to the Board of Directors because he will bring to the Board a wealth of government relations experience and an important international perspective.
+Sir Emyr serves as a member of our Board’s Corporate Governance & Nominating Committee and as chair of the Health, Safety and Environment Committee.